kayalshri/tableExport.jquery.plugin/README.md

 To disable formatting of numbers in the exported output, which can be useful for csv and excel format, set the option ``` numbers: output ``` to ``` false ```.

-Set the option ``` excelFileFormat ``` to ``` 'xmlss' ``` if you want to export in XML Spreadsheet 2003 file format.
+Set the option ``` mso.fileFormat ``` to ``` 'xmlss' ``` if you want to export in XML Spreadsheet 2003 file format.
 Use this format if multiple tables should be exported into a single file.
 Excel 2000 html format is the default excel file format which has better support of exporting table styles.

-The ``` excelstyles ``` option lets you define the css attributes of the original html table cells, that should be taken over when exporting to an excel worksheet (Excel 2000 html format only).
+The ``` mso.styles ``` option lets you define the css attributes of the original html table cells, that should be taken over when exporting to an excel worksheet (Excel 2000 html format only).

 To export in XSLX format [SheetJS/js-xlsx](https://github.com/SheetJS/js-xlsx) is used.
 Please note that the implementation of this format type lets you only export table data, but not any styling information of the html table.